OneWayTech/vue2-datatable/docs/en/detailed/README.md

 # § Detailed

-It would be better for you to understand the structure of this Datatable before the detailed content
+It would be better for you to understand the structure of this Datatable before the detailed content.

 The source tree [`lib/`](https://github.com/OneWayTech/vue2-datatable/tree/master/lib) shown as below: